HFAnalyticsLab/COVID19_care_homes/README.md

 * 03d_SumDischargesByDayMonth_ExcLOS45plus- create summaries for discharges (LOS restricted)
 * 03e_SumAdmissionsByDayMonth_MPICHRes - create discharge summaries for permament residentes (MPI only)
 * 03f_SumDischargesByDayMonth_MPICHRes - create admissions summaries for permament residentes (MPI only)

+#### Sprint 4

+[R code](src/sprint_4) used to clean CQC and MPI data, to analyse characteristics and trends in hopsital admission rates of two cohorts of *permanent* care home residents (January 2019 and 2020) and to investigate admissions reasons.

+* 01_clean_CQC.R - cleans pseudonimysed care home characteristics
+* 02_clean_MPI.R - cleaning pseudonimysed master patient index for care home residents and their long-term conditions
+* 03_define_cohorts.R - define cohorts and follow up period, descriptive analysis of characteristics of permament care home residents
+* 04_process_admissions.R - clean and filter hospital spells for the study cohorts, descriptive analysis of admitted patients
+* 04a_procedures.R - count number of admissions with cataract procedures
+* 05_define_denominators.R - count number of days spent in care home during the follow up period
+* 07_admission_rates_weekly.R - calculate and visualise weekly admission rates
+* 08_admission_rates_March-May.R - calculate admission rates for the period between 1 March and 31 May
+* 09_admission_causes.R - calculate changes in primary reasons for admissions

 ## References
 * Improvement Analytics Unit briefing.
 [Emergency admissions to hospital from care homes: how often and what for?](http://www.scie-socialcareonline.org.uk/emergency-admissions-to-hospital-from-care-homes-how-often-and-what-for/r/a110f00000THg3xAAD) 2019. .